 "Lower colours and pennant" - Picture: K. Heidemann

-Then Kptlt Ermisch, commanding officer "S74 Nerz", and Kptlt Dubnitzki, commanding officer "S77 Dachs", reported the commander of the squadron the boats decommissioned, and he reported the A 3 of Flotilla 1, Kapitän zur See Miller: "... the boats "S74 Nerz" und "S77 Dachs" are decommissioned".
+Then Kptlt Ermisch, commanding officer "S74 Nerz", and Kptlt Dubnitzki, commanding officer "S77 Dachs", reported the squadron-commander their boats decommissioned, and he reported the A 3 of Flotilla 1, Kapitän zur See Miller: "... the boats "S74 Nerz" und "S77 Dachs" are decommissioned".

-In the meantime the two boats "S74 Nerz" and "S77 Dachs" have been sold to Emder Werft und Dock GmbH.
-The were towed to Enden i December 2015 and are laying there with to us unknown further use.
+The boats "S74 Nerz" and "S77 Dachs" were been sold to Emder Werft und Dock GmbH.
+The were towed to Emden i December 2015 and are laying there awaiting another usage.

 The former S-Boats "S74 Nerz" and "S77 Dachs" at Emden - Picture: T. Kunzmann

 The Boats "S71 Gepard" and S78 Ozelot" at Berthing M at Warnemünde - Picture: Volker Groth

 12.12.2014 was boat "S71 Gepard" decommissioned at berthing M

 of the Naval Base Warnemünde after 32 year of service.

 The Guests of the Decommissioning-Ceremony for "S71 Gepard" - Picture: Volker Groth